gnaman734/SNW-Final-Froject-Animal-Rescue-Organization-/README.md

 - Categorized animal profiles (e.g., dogs, cats, cows) with detailed information and images.

 ### **6. Adoption Section**
-- Detailed resources for potential adopters, including information about breeds, steps to adopt, and support.
+- Detailed resources for potential adopters, including information about breeds, steps to adopt, and support along with volunteer form.

 ### **7. Contact Section**
 - A form for users to get in touch with us for queries, collaborations, or feedback.